tvalreq/cutils/README.md

 # cutils
-Diferente utils for using in C programs
+Diferent utils for using in C programs